centreon/centreon-documentation/en/installation/installation-of-centreon-ha/installation-2-nodes.md

 GRANT ALL PRIVILEGES ON centreon_storage.* TO '@MARIADB_CENTREON_USER@'@'@CENTRAL_MASTER_IPADDR@';
 ```

-When upgrading to centreon-ha from an existing Centreon platform or an OVA VM
-deployment, update `'@MARIADB_CENTREON_USER@'@'localhost'` password:
+When upgrading to centreon-ha from an existing Centreon platform or an OVA/OVF VM deployment, update `'@MARIADB_CENTREON_USER@'@'localhost'` password:

 ```sql
 ALTER USER '@MARIADB_CENTREON_USER@'@'localhost' IDENTIFIED BY '@MARIADB_CENTREON_PASSWD@';